ietf-rats-wg/draft-ietf-rats-evidence-trans/draft-smith-rats-evidence-trans.md

 SPDM Responders SHALL support a minimum version of 1.2

 Theory of Operations:

 - The SPDM Requestor SHALL retrieve the measurement Manifest at Block 0xFD (Manifest Block) and send its payload to the Verifier
   - The Verifier SHALL decode the payload as a tagged-spdm-toc CBOR tag.
   - The Verifier SHALL extract the tagged-concise-evidence CBOR TAG from the tagged-spdm-toc CBOR tag

 The`concise-evidence` has a format that is similar to CoRIM `triples-map` (their semantics follows the matching rules described above).

 - For every `spdm-indirect` measurement the Verifier shall ask the SPDM Requestor to retrieve the measurement block indicated by the index
-     - [TODO: Add Transformation for raw_value / digest] if the index is in range [0x1 - 0xEF]
+  - if the index is in range [0x1 - 0xEF] (refer to #Transforming SPDM Measurement Block Digest)
-     - [TODO: Add Transformation for RATS EAT CWT] if the index is in rage [0xF0 - 0xFC] The TCG DICE Concise Evidence Binding for SPDM specification {{-ce}} describes a process for converting the SPDM Measurement Block to Concise Evidence.
+  - if the index is in rage [0xF0 - 0xFC] (refer to #Transforming SPDM RATS EAT CWT] )

+The TCG DICE Concise Evidence Binding for SPDM specification {{-ce}} describes a process for converting the SPDM Measurement Block to Concise Evidence.
 Subsequently the transformation steps defined in {{sec-ce-trans}}.